 These small birds are typically solitary or found in pairs, though they will form small family groups at the end of the nesting season until that year's offspring mature and venture off on their own.
 They can be shy and difficult to see, and watching for flitting and fluttering in the tree canopy is an easier way to spot verdins.
 In winter, these birds will join mixed flocks with bushtits and similar small, active birds.

 During the hottest part of summer, verdins will construct extra, empty nests for roosting to escape the harshest desert heat.
-These roosting nests are often smaller than the nests where eggs are laid, but the shape and construction is similar.
+These roosting nests are often smaller than the nests where eggs are laid, but the shape and construction are similar.

 Diet and Feeding

 Verdins are active, acrobatic foragers and rapidly glean insects from leaves and bark much like chickadees, even often hanging upside down to investigate the underside of leaves.
 They will flick their tails periodically while foraging, which can be a good clue to identify these birds.
 While they eat primarily insects and are considered insectivorous overall, their diet also includes fruit, berries, and nectar, especially when insects are scarce.

 Verdins are monogamous birds, and both adults of a mated pair work together to build an intricate, spherical nest.
 The male will often build several nests of small sticks and twigs bound with spider silk, while the female will line the nest she prefers to use with grasses and feathers.
 Nests are placed 2-20 feet above the ground, and can be quite conspicuous because of their shape and how many twigs are used.